plone/guillotina/docs/source/installation/configuration.md

 - `oid_generator`: be able to customize the function used to generate oids on the system. defaults to `guillotina.db.oid.generate_oid`
 - `cors_renderer`: customize the cors renderer, defaults to `guillotina.cors.DefaultCorsRenderer`
 - `request_indexer`: customize the class used to index content, defaults to `guillotina.catalog.index.RequestIndexer`

 ## Transaction strategy

 Guillotina provides a few different modes to operate in to customize the level of performance versus consistency.
 The setting used for this is `transaction_strategy` which defaults to `resolve`.

 Even though we have different transaction strategies that provide different voting algorithms to decide if it's a safe write, all write operations STILL make sure that the object committed matches the transaction it was retrieved with.

 If not, a conflict error is detected and the request is retried.
-So even if you choose the transaction strategy with no database transactions, there is still a level of consistency so that you know you will only modify an object that is consistent with the one retrieved from the database.
+Even if you choose the transaction strategy with no database transactions, there is still a level of consistency so that you know you will only modify an object that is consistent with the one retrieved from the database.

 Example configuration: